chsasank/chsasank.github.io/_posts/tech/2020-12-31-edge-of-chaos.md

 </figure>

 That's weird -- we see a line!<label for="sn-1" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-1" class="margin-toggle"/>
-<span class="sidenote">Tail does follow the line exactly because of boundary effects and sampling errors (sample size is $10^5$ in this case).</span> If we represent the size of avalanche by $n$, we have
+<span class="sidenote">Tail does not follow the line exactly because of boundary effects and sampling errors (sample size is $10^5$ in this case).</span> If we represent the size of avalanche by $n$, we have

 $$ \log{p(n)} = c - \alpha \log{n}, $$